 Each year we celebrate the achievements of our learners at the HOSPA Annual Awards Ceremony.
-This video, sponsored by Entegra Europe, shows our celebrations.
-Read on to find out more about our learners.......
+Here is a short video showing all our 2021 winners.
+Read on to find out more about our 2019 and 2020 learners.......

 Finance Management Learner Profiles:

 Winner: Level One Financial Management, completed February 2020

 ME Ibiza is a sophisticated lifestyle beachside retreat at the heart of the Mediterranean’s undisputed capital of international glamour.
 Nestled in a secluded bay with direct yacht access, this luxury hotel enjoys an almost private feel, perfect for those seeking both relaxation and play.
 With spacious bedrooms and deluxe suites showcasing a minimalist, Ibiza-inspired decor, each room features bright, simply designed furnishings with vibrant local touches, offering a truly indulgent experience for the contemporary traveller.

 “After college, I have undertaken firstly a degree in International Tourism at the University of Valencia and afterwards a second degree in Business Administration that gave me a deeper understanding of Accounting.
 I got the chance to end my last year of studies with an International Business and Management programme at the Noordelijk Hoogeschool in The Netherlands.

 Upon completing a long period of studying, I felt ready to start my path in the hospitality industry starting as a receptionist in my home town where I developed the customer care touch.
 Through working in the French Alps and the French Riviera I acquired the luxury service approach, and the decisive step in my early career arrived when I